-- i. list all persons who are owners8, beneficial owners^{}, directors, shareholders and/or investors in the provider, or holding company of which the provider is a subsidiary, including shadow directors or persons otherwise having a beneficial ownership of the provider company / legal entity. - ii. set out shareholding arrangements and confirm that all shares held by persons listed as a shareholder, or director of a provider are in the name of the persons listed and are entirely at their disposal.
-Where shares are held in trust this must be so stated, detailing for whom they are held in trust. - iii. provide a declaration as to whether any individuals who hold an interest in the provider also act as a recruitment agent, and - iv. declare all other shareholdings, directorships or interest(s) held by the listed shareholders and/or directors in other education and training providers in Ireland or in any other jurisdiction.
+- i. list all persons who are owners10, beneficial owners, directors, shareholders, and/or investors in the provider, or holding company of which the provider is a subsidiary, including shadow directors or persons otherwise having a beneficial ownership of the provider company/legal entity; - ii. set out shareholding arrangements and confirm that all shares held by persons listed as a shareholder, or director of a provider are in the name of the persons listed and are entirely at their disposal.
+Where shares are held in trust this must be so stated, detailing for whom they are held in trust; - iii. provide a declaration as to whether any individuals who hold an interest in the school also act as a recruitment agent, and - iv. declare all other shareholdings, directorships or interest(s) held by the listed shareholders and directors in other education and training providers in Ireland and in any other jurisdiction.

-For the purposes of this criterion a "beneficial owner" is an individual who benefits from at least 25 per cent of the business (i.e. the provider), where this has been established i.e.:
+For the purposes of this criterion a "beneficial owner" is an individual who benefits from at least 25 per cent of the business, (i.e. the provider), where this has been established, i.e.:

-- a. if the individuals who benefit from the business have been determined, any individual who benefits from at least 25 per cent of the business; - b. if the individuals who benefit from the business have yet to be determined, the class of such individuals in whose main interest the business is set up or operates, - c. any individual who exercises control over at least 25 per cent of the business.
+- i. if the individuals who benefit from the business have been determined, any individual who benefits from at least 25 per cent of the business - ii. if the individuals who benefits from the business have yet to be determined, the class of such individuals in whose main interest the business is set up or operates, and - iii. any individual who exercises control of at least 25 per cent of the business.